 Eldar activate half their units in play or brought in from reserves during the turn of the Enemies of Man and the other half of such units during the turn of the Imperium.
 Eldar forces are not allied with the forces in which turn they activate and may attack (and be attacked by) such forces.

 Example: Game turn two begins.
 The Enemies of Man go first (Imperium did not seize the initiative at the start of the game).
 The Eldar player decides to bring in half of his forces from reserve onto the table, keeping the remaining forces for entry in game turn three.
 Looking at the scoreboard, the Eldar player sees that the Enemies of Man have a slim lead in the number of Mission Points at the end of Game Turn 1.
-Accordingly, the Eldar player tries to switch the lead to the Imperium player.
+Accordingly, the Eldar player can shoot and assault only Enemies of Man units.
 The Eldar player moves his forces at the same time as the Enemies of Man forces.
 During the psychic, shooting and assault phase, the Eldar activates at the same time as the Enemies of Man.
-During the shooting phase, the Eldar player shoots at a nearby ork unit that is moving towards an objective, and during assault phase the Eldar play assaults a chaos daemon engine.
+During the shooting phase, the Eldar player shoots at a nearby ork unit and during assault phase the Eldar play assaults a Daemonkin war engine.
 In return, Eldar forces can be shot at and assaulted by forces of the Enemies of Man.

 When the turn of the Enemies of Man is over and during the turn of the Imperium, the Eldar player activates the remaining forces that were not activated during the Enemies of Man phase.
-Since the lead is still held by the Enemies of Man (points are not awarded until the end of the game Turn), the Eldar player continues to target ork, chaos and tyranid units this turn.
+Since the lead is still held by the Enemies of Man (points are not awarded until the end of the game Turn), the Eldar player continues to target ork, Daemonkin, chaos and Tyranid units this turn.
 Although the Eldar forces are assisting the Imperium this turn, nothing prevents the forces of the Imperium from attacking Eldar forces (the only good an alien does is when it dies, according to the space marines).
 Of course, even foes may look the other way when harm is being done to a mutual enemy…

 6.3.
 Warlord

 Each army has its own warlord that generates warlord traits.
 Benefits of warlord traits apply only to the units of the warlord’s army, not to other armies on same team.
+Players do not need to roll to generate psychic powers.
+In this game, they may simply pick the preferred warlord trait.
+Players should write down the warlord trait before the game and list the trait together with their army lists.

 6.5.
 Psychic Phase

-Psychic dice are determined per team, not per army, but instead of rolling one die for the entire team, one die per army with a psyker in it is rolled to generate psychic dice for that turn.
-Any bonuses for individual armies (such as psykers, waagh energy, etc.) are added to this number.
-Players on the team may allocate dice among their armies as they see fit after the dice are generated.
-Tyranid and other Enemies of Man players are able to share psychic generations, even though that is inconsistent with the Tyranid fluff.
+In the psychic phase, a single D6 is rolled by the current team to determine the base warp charge from which each of the players generate their own individual pools, applying the usual rules to their own models.
+Players all use their own warp charge pool; teammates cannot combine or share warp charge.
+Any opposing player with models on the table may attempt to deny the witch, with the caveat that if a specific unit of enemy models is targeted, their player alone may attempt to block the spell.

+Players do not need to roll to generate psychic powers.
+In this game, they may simply pick the preferred psychic powers for each of their psykers.
+Players should write down the psychic powers for each psyker before the game and list the powers together with their army lists.

 6.6.
 Reserves